wi1dcard/v2ray-exporter/README.md

 Please note that `latest` tag is not available.
 Use `master` instead if you want the latest build of master branch.

-## Usage
+## Tutorial

 Before we start, let's assume you have already set up Prometheus and Grafana.

-Firstly, you will need to make sure the API and statistics related features has been enabled in your V2Ray config file.
+Firstly, you will need to make sure the API and statistics related features have been enabled in your V2Ray config file.
 For example:

 ```json
 {